-Tip: It's much better to take the challenge with a group that is supportive, not overly competitive or judgmental, and happily transparent.
-While you don't have to tell everyone everything you buy, if you feel like you can, it makes for a much more fun and enlightening outcome!
+Plastic Free July Tip: It’s much better to take the challenge with a group that is supportive, not overly competitive or judgmental, and happily transparent.
+While you don’t have to tell everyone everything you buy, if you feel like you can, it makes for a much more fun and enlightening outcome!

-My Plastic Free April Report Card
+My Plastic Free April report card

 See our Plastic Free April 2016 day-by-day shares on the Facebook event here.